vision4robotics/SiameseTracking4UAV/README.md

 ## Acknowledgements
-The code is implemented based on [pysot](https://github.com/STVIR/pysot).
+- The code is implemented based on [pysot](https://github.com/STVIR/pysot).
 We would like to express our sincere thanks to the contributors.

+- We would like to thank Jilin Zhao, Kunhui Chen, Haobo Zuo and Sihang Li their help in building this code library.

-We also thank the contribution of Matthias Muller, Siyi Li, Dawei Du, Heng Fan, and Changhong Fu for their previous work of the benchmarks UAV123@10fps, UAV20L, DTB70, UAVDT, VisDrone-SOT2020, and UAVTrack112.
+- We also thank the contribution of Matthias Muller, Siyi Li, Dawei Du, Heng Fan, and Changhong Fu for their previous work of the benchmarks UAV123@10fps, UAV20L, DTB70, UAVDT, VisDrone-SOT2020, and UAVTrack112.
 Their papers and benchmark address are listed here.

 ### UAV123@10fps & UAV20L